Ethics Review Committees

 Applications to the FHML-REC should be made using the following forms (which contain details of how to submit the forms):

-FHML-REC meets once a month, with two alternating panels.
+The FHML-REC meets once a month, with two alternating panels.
 Once submitted, an application is reviewed by the next available panel.
+The response from the panel can be expected within 10 working days from the date of the meeting.